MMP for Enriques pairs and singular Enriques varieties: Symplectic varieties

 by \autoref{rem:augmented_irreg}(i).
 Finally, since the composite map $\rho \circ s \colon Q \to X$ is dominant and since $X$ admits a symplectic form by assumption, it follows from \cite[Proposition 5.8]{Kebekus13a} and \eqref{eq:2_dom_rational_map_from_PSV} that

 whence $h^0 \big( X,\Omega^{[2]}_X \big) = 1$.
 This finishes the proof. \end{proof}

-We conclude this subsection by mentioning the following two immediate consequences of the previous result.
-Firstly, \autoref{prop:dom_rational_map_from_PSV} together with \autoref{lem:symplectic_under_maps}(iii) imply that the class of primitive symplectic varieties is \emph{stable} under projective birational morphisms.
-Secondly, \autoref{prop:dom_rational_map_from_PSV} shows that if a primitive symplectic variety $X$ admits a symplectic resolution $f \colon W \to X$, then it is simply connected by \cite[Theorem 1.1]{Tak03}, since $W$ is an IHS manifold in this case.
+We conclude this subsection by mentioning two immediate consequences of the previous result.
+Firstly, \autoref{prop:dom_rational_map_from_PSV} together with \autoref{lem:symplectic_under_maps}(ii) imply that the class of primitive symplectic varieties is preserved under birational morphisms; namely, if $X \to X'$ is a birational morphism from a primitive symplectic variety $X$ to a normal projective variety $X'$, then $X'$ is also a primitive symplectic variety.
+Secondly, \autoref{prop:dom_rational_map_from_PSV} shows that if a primitive symplectic variety $X$ admits a symplectic resolution $W \to X$, then it is simply connected by \cite[Theorem 1.1]{Tak03}, since $W$ is an IHS manifold in this case.